Nigel Farage Praises Trump Emergency Declaration

-In an interview with The Washington Examiner published Saturday, former United Kingdom Independence Party leader and key Brexit figure, Nigel Farage, praised Donald Trump’s decision to declare a national emergency.
+In an interview with the Washington Examiner published on Saturday, Nigel Farage, the former United Kingdom Independence Party leader and key Brexit figure, praised Donald Trump’s decision to declare a national emergency.

 The British right-winger shares many of Donald Trump’s anti-immigration sentiments, so this comes as no surprise.
-Much like, Trump, Farage has been outspoken about the alleged need to curb immigration.
+Much like Trump, Farage has been outspoken about the alleged need to curb immigration.

 According to the British politician, Trump was right to declare a national emergency because there is indeed an emergency, and there has been for years.